-Some of the others are Cas13, Cas12, Csm, Cmr and RNase III.
+Some other CAS proteins are Cas13, Cas12, Csm, Cmr and RNase III.
 Different companies have different nomenclature for their own CAS protein.

 Conclusively we can say we have to select the CAS9 and CRISPR sequences based on our experimental requirements.

-The CAS is a class of protein known as the nuclease having the power to cleave single-stranded as well as double-stranded DNA.
+The CAS is a class of protein known as the nuclease that can cleave single-stranded as well as double-stranded DNA.

 Selecting and Designing the sgRNA:

 sgRNA or gRNA is the short RNA sequence that allows gene editing by targeting a specific location.
-In the next step, we have to design the synthetic sgRNA, based on the sequence information we wish to study.
+In the next step, we have to design the synthetic sgRNA, based on the sequence information available.